Explore Edinburgh, York and Inverness with the Continuum Attractions Rail Trail, supported by LNER

 The Kool Kats

 Perfectly refrigerated, kool kats adore their chilled and crispy chocolate wafer bars.
-They take immense pleasure in the delightful sound of snapping chocolate, just as we do during our chocolate tasting sessions on our tour.
+They take immense pleasure in the delightful sound of snapping chocolate.
+Just as we do during our chocolate tasting sessions on our tour.

 KitKat enthusiasts come in all shapes and sizes, each with their own unique way of enjoying this iconic chocolate bar.
 Whether you’re a Traditionalist, Sculptor, Chomper or a Kool Kat your love for KitKat is something to be celebrated.